From HR to the C-Suite: What it Takes to become CHRO

 During the economic recovery, leaders wanted to power company growth by aligning business and people strategies.
 They did this by finding innovative people who could excel in the CHRO job, no matter where they worked.

 “CEOs and CFOs were starting to look at their people strategy and starting to challenge, ‘Where are the people who can execute this?’”
 Verity Creedy, of global HR consulting firm DDI, told Quartz at Work.
 Often they decided to look outside of HR.

 The manager-level and director-level HR professional

-If CHRO candidates are being pulled from different areas of a company, how can a human resource manager or HR director with experience in talent management make sure they’re on the right track for a CHRO position?
+If CHRO candidates are being pulled from different areas of a company, how can a human resource manager or HR director with experience in talent management make sure they are on the right track for a CHRO position?

-According to the Bureau of Labor Statistics, human resources managers are the link between employees and a company’s management.
+According to the Bureau of Labor Statistics, HR managers are the link between employees and management.
 They handle hiring and recruitment, deal with staffing issues and oversee benefits programs.

 On the other hand, employee relations and labor relations skills don’t improve a CHRO’s salary.
 Other employees in human resources are expected to handle employee issues.
 The CHRO is responsible for higher-order strategy, as well as the tricky work of developing benefits programs.